 Option 1.
 You describe each dimension as shown in Figure 4 one by one.

 You could start, for example, with the key outcomes of the capability.
-Examples are lists and definitions of data quality dimensions, data quality requirements, etc. In order to deliver these artifacts, corresponding business processes should be operational.
-For example, a process to gather and deliver data quality requirements.
+Examples are lists and definitions of data quality dimensions, data quality requirements, etc. To deliver these artifacts, corresponding business processes, such as gathering and providing data quality requirements, should be operational.
 Roles will be involved in performing the processes and will belong to each category of data stewards.
 Tools should enable the function of business processes.

 Option 2.
 You first decompose the data quality capability into sub-capabilities at a lower level and then describe each sub-capability using four components.
 This option is shown in Figure 5.